MajinPierce/FrictionReport-api/README.md

 # Friction Report API

 This is the backend API for [Friction Report](https://friction.report).
-I was jealous of [Sendex](sendex.report), and wanted to make my own climbing weather report for areas a bit closer to home.
+It is currently running at [https://api.friction.report](https://api.friction.report) I was jealous of [Sendex](sendex.report), and wanted to make my own climbing weather report for areas a bit closer to home.

 Keep in mind this is partially just for myself (and maybe some friends) to use, and partially to learn/practice.

 This application uses OpenWeatherMap's OneCall API for the weather data.

-Friction Report uses Java 17.0, Spring Boot 3.1, and Maven 3.8.
+Friction Report uses Java 17.0, Spring Boot 3.2, and Maven 3.8.

 # Front End

 The code for the Friction Report frontend is built using Angular and is available [here](https://github.com/MajinPierce/FrictionReport-angular).

 # Install and Run

+For both the maven and docker runtimes, if you intend to use environment variables stored in AWS secrets manager, you will have to install aws cli and set up your profile locally.
+Then you can run the application in dev or prod modes and it will pull down the envrionment variables.
+The docker-compose.override.yml is configuration that allows a local container to use an aws cli profile.

 ## Maven